Canon eos 6D vs Nikon D750 Comparison:

 Viewfinder:

-A viewfinder is a part of the camera that enables the photographer to see the region of the subject that you will capture on camera.
+A viewfinder is a part of the camera that lets the photographer see the region of the subject you will capture.

 It frequently functions as a direct visual or rangefinder focusing system in modern cameras and can also be used to show exposure settings or meter data.